 Facilities and environment

 You'll be based in the School of English Literature, Language and Linguistics, which is at the heart of our city-centre campus, in the Percy Building.
-You'll join a lively community of students, academics, authors and professionals.
+You'll join a lively community of students, academics, authors and professionals across both schools.

-You will have exceptional library provision from our award-winning Library Service, which houses over one million books and a huge range of electronic resources.
+You'll have exceptional library provision from our award-winning Library Service.
+It houses over one million books and a huge range of electronic resources.

-Newcastle University Students' Union is home to the award-winning student newspaper, The Courier, giving you the opportunity to develop your creative writing and journalism skills.
+Newcastle University Students' Union is home to the award-winning student newspaper, The Courier.
+This gives you the opportunity to develop your creative writing and journalism skills.

 You'll have the support of an academic member of staff as a personal tutor throughout your degree to help with academic and personal issues.